stacked-git/stgit/CONTRIBUTING.md

   certifies that you wrote or otherwise have the right to contribute the patch as open-source, according to the [Developers Certificate of Origin](#developers-certificate-of-origin-11).
-A `Signed-off-by:` line can be added to a patch by running `stg edit --sign`.
+A `Signed-off-by:` line can be added to a patch by running `stg edit --sign`, and you can add one to new patches by default with the setting by setting the config `stgit.autosign` to `Signed-off-by`.

 - Lint.
 Run `make lint` to ensure that the code meets the project's syntactic standards and passes static checks.